Outflows from GRB hosts are ubiquitous: Kinematics of z<0.3 GRB-SN hosts resolved with FLAMES: Discussion

 \subsection{GRB location}

-In all galaxies of our sample, the location of the GRB is in the vicinity but never exactly at the position of the region with the highest H$\alpha$ flux and hence the highest SFR. \cite{Fruchter06} and subsequent studies by e.g. \cite{Kelly08, Svensson10} concluded from high spatial resolution HST imaging that GRBs are located in the brightest regions in their hosts and have a higher correlation with the brightest and bluest regions than any other SN type (which, however, does not mean that the GRB has to be exactly on the brightest pixels in the host).
+The location of the GRB is usually not at the region with the highest H$\alpha$ flux, but often close to it. \cite{Fruchter06} and subsequent studies \citep[e.g.][]{Kelly08, Svensson10, Lyman17} concluded from high spatial resolution HST imaging that GRB-SNe have a higher correlation with the brighter and bluer regions than any other SN type.
 In Tab.~\ref{tab:global} we list the distance of the GRB from the brightest pixel in the H$\alpha$ map.
-This is somewhat different from other studies which were taking the brightest pixel (usually using HST imaging), but in different imaging filters. \cite{Blanchard16} use whatever filter the galaxy was observed in while \cite{Lyman17} use the IR filter F160W, centered at 15,400 \AA{}.
-Some of the filters used include H$\alpha$ at the corresponding redshift and are likely dominated by that line, but others probe only continuum emission.
+Other studies take the brightest pixel in a broad-band filter (usually HST): \cite{Blanchard16} use whatever filter available, while \cite{Lyman17} only use the IR filter F160W, centered at 15,400 \AA{}.
+Some of the filters used include H$\alpha$ at the corresponding redshift, but others probe only continuum emission.

-The average distance using the only 6 galaxies in our sample is $1.25\pm0.93$\,kpc and is dominated by the large physical offset in the host of GRB 050826.
-If we leave out this value we get an average distance from the brightest H$\alpha$ spaxel of $0.88\pm0.26$\,kpc.
-This value is in agreement with the distances reported in \cite{Bloom02, Blanchard16, Lyman17}, who found values of $1.4\pm0.8$, $1.2\pm0.2$ and $1.0\pm0.2$\,kpc in the respective works.
-In all the sample, the GRB location is clearly inside the 80\% light radius of each galaxy (see Tab. \ref{tab:global}).
-Normalizing this to the galaxy r$_\mathrm{80}$ gives an average of $0.66\pm0.37$. \cite{Lyman17} found an average normalized distance compared to r$_\mathrm{80}$ of only 0.3 (comprising hosts up to $z=2.7$), while a recent work comparing GRB hosts and those with BL-Ic SNe without GRB \citep{Japelj18} found a normalized distance d$_\mathrm{GRB}$/r$_\mathrm{50}$ of 0.98 for the GRB host sample (which partly comprises our sample presented here).